lhmet-forks/r-eda-gapminder/_extras/guide.md

 - join different datasets together
 - distinguish between different ways to join data, and understand which one to choose depending on the desired outcome

+When teaching joins start by using the `band_members` and `band_instruments` data that come with `dplyr`.
+It's much easier to demo what's happening in those small datasets.

 {% include links.md %}